kiali/kiali/design/KEPS/namespace-discovery/proposal.md

 # Motivation

 Currently, the Kiali Server and Operator have many different ways to configure which namespaces should be accessible and viewable by the Kiali UI.
 The configurations are complex and confusing to users.
 We want to make things more easily configurable and understandable while still maintaining the ability for Kiali to have either cluster-wide access or limited access to specific namespaces.
-We also want kiali to support soft multitenancy using the same mechanism as istio to make configuration more consistent with istio and easier for users.
+We also want Kiali to support soft multitenancy using the same mechanism as Istio to make configuration more consistent with Istio and easier for users.

 ## Goals